 But look how Society6 turned that dead end into an open door:

-Take a look at this website with a huge collection of empty states for inspiration.
+Look at this website with a vast collection of empty states for inspiration.

 4. Create an enjoyable journey: Make users feel good